Dalimil/Find-and-Replace-Browser-Extension/README.md

   - After 2nd review the discussion still continues, there are backward-compatibility issues and conflicting views on the design and purpose of the plugin.
 As I'm injecting the code dynamically I have a slightly different use case and might need to leave my forked version unmerged.

 For highlighting text in the `<div>` mirroring our textarea, I'll use **mark.js** again.
 This is mostly for making things consistent and having a single unified function interface (finding and replacing the plaintext separately would also be an option, but we are using the library already so there's no need to make things more complicated).

+### Handling iframes
+TODO: explain recursive search for active element

+TODO: explain the concept of my Context object - performing all dom operations (in particular jQuery functions) with respect to a specific Window and Document objects (such as window.getActiveSelection, window.scroll etc.)

 ### Testing